yukikitayama/cpp/note/polymorphism.md

 - **Pure virtual function** is used to make a class abstract
   - `virtual void function() = 0;` specified with `=0` in its declaration.
   - Typically don't provide implementations
+  - Derived classes must override the base class
+  - If the Derived class doesn't override, the Derived class is also abstract.
+  - Pure virtual function is used when it doesn't make sense for a base class to have an implementation.
+- We can use pointers and references to dynamically refer to concrete classes derived from them